LLNL/blt/thirdparty_builtin/benchmark-1.8.0/docs/releasing.md

       * `git tag -a -f <tag> <tag>`
       * `git push --force --tags origin`
 * Confirm that the "Build and upload Python wheels" action runs to completion
-    * run it manually if it hasn't run
+    * Run it manually if it hasn't run.